gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 }
 ```

+All backends are identified by a name and get a filename.
+There is a memory
+backed backend that wont use it but that's the information that is passed
+through the channel so it serves both as signaling to change databases and
+the path as payload.

-There is a watchdog to receive the messages through the channel which will
+There is a watchdog goroutine that receives these messages through the channel
-prepare the db for the new connections, and right after that lives the `accept()`
+and will prepare the database for new connections, and right after that the `accept()`
-loop that calls the protocol parsing function
+loop that calls the (long) protocol parsing function:

 ```go
 if err == nil {